plantnet/GeoLifeCLEF/README.md

 import matplotlib
 ```
 #### Constructing the Extractor
-The core object to manipulate is the ```PatchExtractor``` which will manage the multiple availble rasters.
+The core object to manipulate is the ```PatchExtractor``` which will manage the multiple available rasters.
 Constructing the extractor only requires to set up the ```root_path``` of the rasters data:

 ```python